department-of-veterans-affairs/va.gov-team/products/va-mobile-app/operations/MobileAppSoS-RunningAgenda.md

   * Given this mobile is entirely dependent on MHV as it's their APIs that need to be completed
   * Informed last week that this timing may be at risk - no timeline given - delays some Q2 planned capacity (BE mainly) till later into Q2 and likely early Q3
   * Next step is to meet with them in June
   * I made this a separate item above
+Digital Decision Letters
+  * All set to go live 5/9
+  * Notifying VBA stakeholders

 -----------------